 - Wait for 30 seconds after sitting up

 - Make a 45-degree left turn with your head

 Another BPPV exercise is the semont maneuver, sometimes known as liberatory maneuver.
-It takes a little less time than the Brandt-Daroff exercises, but it is ideal to practice it under your healthcare provider’s supervision.
+It takes less time than the Brandt-Daroff exercises, but it is ideal for practicing it under your healthcare provider’s supervision.

 If you experience BPPV in your left ear, perform the following actions: